Where is your Iceland?

 By Deane Barker tags: books

-I just finished “Brave New World,” a novel written in 1932 which describes the “perfection” of society through science.
+I just finished “Brave New World,” a novel written in 1932 that describes the “perfection” of society through science.

 Due to an unfortunate event, these threats come true, and Bernard is dragged out of a room screaming for mercy.
 After he leaves, “The Controller” (a man who was a bit of a subversive himself in his younger days) says this: